oddbird/oddsite/content/index.rst

 across a range of design and code expertise, and working together for years with a tight-knit, agile, and collaborative process.
-We're able to give every project complete focus, putting the needs of your company and users first, while integrating design and development from start to finish.
+We’re able to give every project complete focus, putting the needs of your company and users first, while integrating design and development from start to finish.
 Whether you're looking for staff-augmentation,